BloomGameStudio/PlayerService/README.md

 ### **Docker-Compose**

-Chose your docker compose cli
+Choose your docker compose cli
 Depending on what version you have or how you installed docker compose.

-The examples will use the more wider used `docker-compose`
+The examples will use the more widely used `docker-compose`

-For more Information read: https://stackoverflow.com/questions/66514436/difference-between-docker-compose-and-docker-compose
+For more information read: https://stackoverflow.com/questions/66514436/difference-between-docker-compose-and-docker-compose

-The more wider used `docker-compose`.
+The more widely used `docker-compose`.

         docker-compose <command>